 Step 2: Students run plastic tubing from the tree taps into 5 gallon buckets and wait for the flowing sap to collect.
-Day by day, the sap collects in the buckets which have to be frequently emptied into storage containers that hold 30-40 gallons of sap.
+Day by day, the sap collects in the buckets.
+Buckets are emptied daily into storage containers that hold 30-40 gallons of sap.

-Step 3: We have multiple storage containers, some of which carry 30-40 gallons.
-Once the storage containers are full we filter the sap and the evaporator is fired up.
+Step 3: Once 8-10 storage containers are full the sap is filtered and the evaporator is fired up.

-Step 4: …and the boiling begins!
-Our wood-fired evaporator seems perpetually hungry for logs which we dutifully chop throughout the boil.
-As the fire burns, the yellowish sap, bubbling tumultuously, begins to transform into a thick, deep amber, hardly visible through the plume of steam roaring up from the glistening steel evaporator pan.
-When the boil is nearly done, we empty the contents of the evaporator into buckets and bring them into the lab.
+Step 4: Boiling begins!
+The wood-fired evaporator is fueled by logs that are chopped throughout the boil.
+As the fire burns, the sap begins to transform from a yellowish color to a thick, deep amber.
+When the boil is nearly done, the contents of the evaporator are emptied into buckets and brought back to the lab.

-Step 5: We continue the boil (but indoors this time) using big metal pots, fancy hotplates, thermometers, and refractometers – all to insure the most perfect tasting syrup we could create.
+Step 5: The boil is continued (but indoors this time) using big metal pots, hotplates, thermometers, and refractometers – all to insure the most perfect tasting syrup.
 At the exact right sugar content (determined by our refractometer), the boiling is complete and the bottling can begin.

-Step 6: Each glass bottle is carefully filled, capped, tagged and labeled.
-As soon as students set a fair price for our liquid gold, bottles start selling off the shelf!
-Our syrup is sold in room 282 in the Center of Natural Sciences, the Ithaca College bookstore, and at our annual maple syrup open house in which we invite members of the community to tour the Sugar Bush and take part in our final boil of the season.
+Step 6: Each bottle is filled, capped, tagged, and labeled.
+Once students set a fair price for the syrup, bottles start selling off the shelf!
+Syrup is sold in room 282 in the Center of Natural Sciences, the Ithaca College bookstore, and at our annual maple syrup open house.
+You can also order syrup on our website.